NbAayla/NbAayla/README.md

 ### Hi there 👋
 I'm Aayla, a 20 year old Python, Rust, and web developer.
-I'm currently the Script & Web Developer for the [Socialist Rifle Association](https://socialistra.org/leadership/#aayla) and my pronouns are [she/her](https://pronoun.is/she).
+I'm learning Haskell, I'm the Script & Web Developer for the [Socialist Rifle Association](https://socialistra.org/leadership/#aayla), and my pronouns are [she/her](https://pronoun.is/she).

 My commits are signed with [this public key](https://static.aayla.dev/web/key.pub).